 As Sumo and I relieved Reb from his night baker duties, he mentioned that one of our burners wasn’t working properly.
 The fire unit had been placed outside the back door.
 It wouldn’t fully light up and burned with a low flame.
 I checked the unit, released the pressure and turned it off.

 Convoy Road to Da Nang was 20 miles of dirt and full of bumps.
 My hand was throbbing and had to be held high (above my heart) to ease the pain.
-I was dropped off at the Battalion Dispensary and check in for treatment (Furman had filled out a medical tag attached to my collar).
+I was dropped off at the Battalion Aid Station and checked in for treatment (Furman had filled out a medical tag attached to my collar).

 Lieutenant Clark joined the Navy out of medical school and had graduated from USC.
 After unwrapping the bandage and exposing the burn, things had changed . . . all the skin on the back of my hand and fingers was one huge blister.
 Calmly, Clark debrided the palm of my hand while talking about O.J.
 Simpson and the Rose Bowl victory in January.
 The procedure was tedious, and the removal of dead skin took over an hour.
 He carefully wrapped each finger in a wet dressing and covered the blisters as well.
 A protective wrap finished the ordeal.
 I was ordered to stay in Battalion Headquarters for the night and to keep my hand elevated.
 Clark ordered “Drink water and stay hydrated.”

 Lunch was almost over, and I went to see Gunny Sampson in the mess hall.
 After explaining what had happened, the Gunny looked grim.
 He went into the galley and brought back a mug of chicken broth.
 I wasn’t hungry, but he told me to drink it anyway (it was salty).
 When lunch was finished, he set me up in his hooch with a cot and told me to lie down until dinner.
 I managed to elevate my hand while I rested.